allan-tulane/cmps2200-recitation-02/README.md

 ## Running and testing your code
-- In the command-line window, run `./ipy` to launch an interactive IPython shell.
-This is an interactive shell to help run and debug your code.
-Any code you change in `main.py` will be reflected from this shell.
-So, you can modify a function in `main.py`, then test it in `test_main.py`.
-  + If it seems things don't refresh, try running `from main import *`
-- You can exit the IPython prompt by either typing `exit` or pressing `ctrl-d`
 - To run tests, from the command-line shell, you can run
   + `pytest test_main.py` will run all tests
   + `pytest test_main.py::test_one` will just run `test_one`